Home » Weather Instruments: What Each One Measures and How They Work

 Measures: Wind speed Units: mph / km/h / knots / m/s Types: Cup, ultrasonic, vane

 An anemometer measures wind speed by detecting the force or movement of air.
 The most common consumer type uses three hemispherical cups mounted on horizontal arms that spin on a vertical shaft.
-Wind causes the cups to rotate faster, and the rotation rate is converted to a wind speed reading.
+Wind causes the cups to rotate faster, and the rotation rate converts to a wind speed reading.
 Ultrasonic anemometers — used in the WeatherFlow Tempest and Ecowitt Wittboy Pro — measure wind speed by detecting the time difference between ultrasonic pulses sent in opposite directions.
 They have no moving parts and do not freeze in winter.

 Wind Vane: Measures Wind Direction